LLNL/Abmarl/paper/paper.md

 # Summary

-Abmarl is a package for developing Agent-Based Simulations and training them with MultiAgent Reinforcement Learning (MARL).
+Abmarl is a package for developing Agent-Based Simulations and training them with Multi-Agent Reinforcement Learning (MARL).
 We provide an intuitive command line interface for engaging with the full workflow of MARL experimentation: training, visualizing, and analyzing agent behavior.
 We define an Agent-Based Simulation Interface and Simulation Manager, which control which agents interact with the